ga4gh/vrs/docs/source/conventions/computed_identifiers.rst

 * Implementations MUST use the normalization, serialization, and digest mechanisms described in this section when generating GA4GH Computed Identifiers.
 Implementations MUST NOT use any other normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.

 * When computing identifiers, implementations MUST ensure that each nested :ref:`Ga4ghIdentifiableObject` is referenced with a GA4GH Computed Identifier.

-.. note:: The GA4GH schema MAY be used with identifiers from any
-          namespace.
-For example, a SequenceLocation may be defined using a `sequence_id` = ``refseq:NC_000019.10``.
-However,
-          an implementation of the Computed Identifier algorithm MUST first translate sequence accessions to GA4GH RefGet ``SQ`` accessions to be compliant with this specification.

 .. admonition:: New in v2

     In VRS v2, all objects now inherit from :ref:`Entity`, providing a means by which common expressions and accessions for VRS objects can be provided in other fields as decorative metadata, alongside object IDs.
 Implementations may freely implement such fields without impacting computed identifiers.
-Implementations are therefore encouraged (but not required) to use the ``ID`` field strictly for computed identifiers and use decorative fields for alternate accessions, to reduce computational complexity.
+Implementations are therefore encouraged (but not required) to use the ``id`` field strictly for computed identifiers and use decorative fields for alternate accessions, to reduce computational complexity.